Child Safety and Protection Month: Is Your Child Safe?

 - Have the Poison Control Center’s phone number readily available.
 (1-800-222-1222)

 Child Injury Lawyer

 In the unfortunate event that your child was injured in a situation due to negligence, you need a caring and skilled child injury lawyer.
-Contact a personal injury attorney at Kane & Silverman in Philadelphia, PA and Marlton, NJ for a free evaluation.
+Call or text us at 215-232-1000.
+Or, fill out our online form to contact a personal injury attorney at Kane & Silverman in Philadelphia, PA and Marlton, NJ for a free evaluation.